 SHOFCO is dedicated to the robust monitoring and evaluation of our programs and the inclusion of the community in this process.

 Additionally, SHOFCO provides every beneficiary with a unique ID card, allowing us to document every program use through barcode scanning.
-Bolstered by robust data through this technology, we then develop services in partnership with community stakeholders.
-Each program has an annual work plan developed by our local program managers that provides a road map for achieving the established program outcomes and annual beneficiary goals.
+Each program has an annual work plan developed by our local program managers that provides a roadmap for achieving the established program outcomes and annual beneficiary goals.